decentralized-law/daa/README.md

 ## Legal Framework for the DAA: Consensus Jurisdiction

-The Decentralized Autonomous Association concept can operate within a legal framework known as a "Consensus Jurisdiction" (CJ).
+If it wants, the Decentralized Autonomous Association concept could operate within a legal framework known as a "Consensus Jurisdiction" (CJ).
 This provides important context for implementers to understand the legal foundation that makes DAAs viable.

 ### What is a Consensus Jurisdiction?